natural connected prosperous

 Mr Evershed has conducted important research projects into youth alienation and immigration issues for the Commonwealth Government and the Department of Prime Minister and Cabinet.

-He is currently a Director on the State Board of Local Government Managers Australia (LGMA) and served as a Director on the LGMA National Board of LGMA from 2007 to 2012.
+Mr Evershed is a Fellow of the LGPRO (formerly LGMA) and was awarded the Meritorious Service Award in 2013.
+He served for ten years as a Director on the State Board of Local Government Managers Australia (2005-2015) and served as a Director on the LGMA National Board of LGMA from 2007 to 2012.
 LGMA is the peak body for local government managers in Australia.
 Mr Evershed is a Shire representative on the Capes Region Voluntary Organisation of Councils (CAPEROC) and a Shire delegate to the South West Zone of WALGA.

 Annie Riordan commenced with the Shire as Director Corporate and Community Services in November 2010 having a previous background in local government and private industry.